jimhigson/oboe.js/writing/main/5_Implementation.md

 sharing the CPU well generally prefers many small execution frames over a few larger ones.
-Whether running in a browser or server, the bottleneck is more often I/O than processing speed; providing no task contiguously holds the CPU for an unusually long time an application can be considered fast enough.
+Whether running in a browser or server, the bottleneck is more often I/O than processing speed; providing no task contiguously holds the CPU for an unusually long time an application can usually be considered fast enough.
 Oboe's progressive model favours sharing because it naturally splits the work over many execution frames which by a non-progressive mode would be performed during a single frame.